paoespinozarias/Mapping-OWLtoOAS/README.md

 **Subclass definition example**

 This example shows the definition of the Professor and Student subclasses.
-However, the specific properties of each subclass have been omitted because details on how to define Datatype and Object properties will be provided in the following sections.
+However, the specific properties of each subclass have been omitted because details on how to define Data and Object properties will be provided in the following sections.

 TTL
 ```ttl